Dutchification: Belgium

-In Belgium, the Dutchification of education in Flanders was an essential part of the political objectives of the Flemish Movement, a social movement seeking acknowledgement of the Dutch language and culture.
-When Belgium was established in 1830, the francophone government oppressed the Dutch populace.
-The Dutch language was banned from higher education, politics, and justice in favour of French.
-Hence Dutchification in Belgium largely refers to the process of replacing French as the language of education in universities and as the language of culture among the elite.
+In Belgium, the Dutchification of education in Flanders was an essential part, arguably the most important, of the political objectives of the Flemish Movement, a social movement seeking acknowledgement of the Dutch speakers' language and culture.
+When Belgium was established in 1830, the francophone government oppressed the Dutch-speaking populace.
+The Dutch language was banned from secondary and higher education, politics, and justice in favour of French.
+Hence Dutchification in Belgium largely refers to the process of replacing French as the language of social mobility in Flanders.

 New Netherland

 In the toponymy of New Netherland, a 17th-century province in North America, Dutchification is seen in many place names based in Delaware languages.

 For the concept of Dutchification in colonial North America, see: